 It’s simple.
 Because internet is made up of (key)words.
 Even those mediums of content which aren’t actually text based like videos, images, music or even infographics (they are more graphical as compared to textual) require underlying “Keywords” to stand out from their competition.

 Just think for a second.
 Even if you want to watch your favorite cat video on Youtube, you sift through other videos using the description written on them.
 Or you type in some keywords in the search bar to access list of videos and then choose from them.
+Many people choose to use a key word generator to find great keywords that will help them rank on Google, but there are many ways to get some.

 Effectively speaking, you cannot navigate your way through internet without reading or writing these text based characters.
 The content’s medium does not matter.
 Whatever the type of content you depend on the “text” and “characters” to experience them.